The 25 Top Things to Do in La Paz Mexico + Practical Tips

 3. Go Hiking in the Sierra de la Laguna Mountains

-Baja California is renowned for its travel and adventure opportunities, and one of the top things on the list is the hiking experience of the region.
+Baja California is renowned for its travel and adventure opportunities, and one of the top attractions is the region’s hiking experience.

 With so many amazing trails to choose from, it’s a favorite hiking place for many.